autoprotocol/ascs/README.md

 # Directory Structure

-1. Drafts - This is where all initial drafts should reside.
-This will through a light review, mostly to ensure that the formatting is correct.
-Once accepted, an ASC number will be assigned.

-2. Accepted - After a thorough review process, accepted ASCs will be moved to this folder.
-This will be a much more technical review, where all aspects of the ASC will be subject to discussion.
+1. Proposed - This is where new ASC proposals should be submitted as pull-requests against.
+This will first go thorugh a light formatting review followed by a much more technical review, where all aspects of the ASC will be subject to discussion.

-3. Published - Accepted ASCs will be move to Published once they've been sent out to the mailing list for notification and no extraordinary comments are made.
-At this stage, they will be published at Autoprotocol.org
+2. Published - Accepted ASCs will be move to Published once they've been sent out to the mailing list for notification and no extraordinary comments are made.
+At this stage, they will be assigned a number and published at Autoprotocol.org

-4. Redacted - Published ASCs could be redacted under rare circumstances.
+3. Redacted - Published ASCs could be redacted under rare circumstances.
 If so, they will be moved to this folder.